jdhunterae/ocd-attack-tracker/README.md

 ```
 .
 ├── index.html                   # Main HTML file, loads the app and its styles.
+└── css/
+    ├── style.css                # Main styles document for application page
-└── src/
+└── js/
-    ├── script.js           # Main entry point, initializes the app and sets up event listeners.
+    ├── main.js                  # Main entry point, initializes the app and sets up event listeners.
-    ├── dataStorage.js      # Handles all interactions with localStorage for data persistence.
+    ├── dataStorage.js.          # Handles all interactions with localStorage for data persistence.
     ├── uiManager.js             # Manages all DOM updates and rendering of app components.
     ├── modalManager.js          # Controls the opening, closing, and state of all modals.
     ├── tagManager.js            # Contains the logic for adding and deleting custom tags.
-    ├── attackManager.js    # Manages the core logic for starting, updating, and ending attacks.
+    ├── attackManager.js.        # Manages the core logic for starting, updating, and ending attacks.
     └── visualizationManager.js  # Responsible for rendering all graphs and heatmaps.
 ```

 ## Technologies Used